The Opioid Crisis: ALL4KNOX Takeaways

 Trinity Health Foundation of East Tennessee

 Friday, August 2, the City and County Mayors hosted a gathering to consider how our region can address the issues associated with substance abuse.
-The venue was the new University Center on the campus of the University of Tennessee, a beautiful facility in which all our community can be very proud.
+The venue was the new University Center on the campus of the University of Tennessee, a beautiful facility of which our community can be very proud.